MicrosoftDocs/sdk-api/sdk-api-src/content/bluetoothapis/nf-bluetoothapis-bluetoothsetlocalserviceinfo.md

 </dl>
 </td>
 <td width="60%">
-There were insufficient resources to complete the operation.
-This condition occurs when more than 100 local physical device objects (PDOs) corresponding to Bluetooth services.
+Sufficient resources were not available to complete the operation.
+You can receive this error
+       when more than 100 local physical device objects (PDOs) correspond to Bluetooth services.

 </td>
 </tr>